-Session 2 of the great Groove Child Toolkit ‘experiment’ at Mudeford Infants has taken place!
-This time with a focus on EMOTIONS, using props to help the children project their feelings onto initially, as we set about working on a choreographed piece…
+For those of you who read our previous post about the Groove Child® Primary Dance Toolkit session at Mudeford Infants, we are back again to report on SESSION 2!
+This session was lead with a focus on EMOTIONS, using props to help the children project their feelings onto initially, as we set about working on a choreographed piece…

 As mentioned last week, part of our mission to inspire a more ‘whole child’ development approach to dance includes reaching out to Primary Schools and offering them our adaptable and easy to use creative movement toolkit as a solution to increasing physical activity in the school day that nurtures the mental and emotional growth of the child.